With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreAllegiance Health Center Of Ruston is a mental health facility in Lincoln Parish, LA, located at 1401 Ezell Street, 71270.
 Allegiance Health Center Of Ruston provides hospital inpatient treatment and telemedicine/telehealth.
-Allegiance Health Center Of Ruston provides group therapy, psychotropic medication and individual psychotherapy to adults and seniors 65 or older.
-Allegiance Health Center Of Ruston also supports seniors or older adults, people with trauma and veterans.
-Some other services available at Allegiance Health Center Of Ruston include suicide prevention services, diet and exercise counseling and case management.
+Allegiance Health Center Of Ruston provides dialectical behavior therapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older and adults.
+Allegiance Health Center Of Ruston also supports seniors or older adults, people with Alzheimer's or dementia and people with trauma.
+Some other services available at Allegiance Health Center Of Ruston include chronic disease/illness management, suicide prevention services and integrated primary care services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.